jlelong/LaTeX-Workshop-wiki/FAQ.md

 Plese try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true` or setting [`latex-workshop.latex.autoBuild.run`](Compile#latex-workshoplatexautobuildrun) to `onSave`.

+You must reload VSCode to take into account a change in this configuration.

 ## Disable automatic build on save

 Set the configuration variable `latex-workshop.latex.autoBuild.run` to `"never"`.